top of page

 2 min read

-Why Fault Tolerance Matters: The Hidden Cost of the Failover Moment
+Why Fault Tolerance Matters: Real Benefits Beyond Failover

 In IT operations, we are used to talking in metrics.
 RTO, recovery time, backup speed — these terms are familiar to everyone.
 One thing is easy to forget: if recovery is needed, interruption has already occurred.
+This is where the real benefits of fault tolerance become clear.
 Whether it lasts ten minutes or ten seconds, during that window, connections are broken, in-flight operations are interrupted, and real-time system state is lost.
-For non-critical systems, this may be considered a fault.
-For systems that must remain continuously oper
+For non-critical systems, this may be c

 RoyceMedia